Search

 Contents

-The term ‘prompt’ has been thrown around quite a lot since the introduction of large language models (LLMs).
+The term ‘prompt’ has been thrown around quite a lot since the introduction of large language models (LLMs) in the world of generative artificial intelligence.
 For the end-user, these prompts are part of the LLM interface, which they use to interact with the model.
 In short, prompts are instructions in the form of natural text, images, or just data that help the model perform certain tasks.

 The quality and performance of the LLM depend on the quality of the prompt it is given.
 Prompt engineering allows users to construct optimal prompts to improve the LLM response.
 This article will guide readers step by step through AI prompt engineering and discuss the following: